Sulpitia Cesis

-Sulpitia Lodovica Cesis was born on 15 May 1577 in Modena, Italy.
-She was an Italian composer as well as a well-regarded lutenist.
+Sulpitia Lodovica Cesis (15 May 1577 in Modena, Italy – ?), was an Italian composer as well as a well-regarded lutenist.
 Her father was Count Annibale Cesis and he gave 300 pieces of gold for her dowry when she entered the Augustinian convent in Modena in 1593.
 She was a nun at the convent of Saint Geminiano in Modena, although some sources report it as Saint Agostino.
 Her only known work is a volume of Motetti Spirituali, which she wrote in 1619.